mateoespinosa/rem/README.md

 ```bash
 python run_experiment.py --config experiment_configs/<dataset_name>/<method_name>_best_config.yaml
 ```
-and that should generate the results reported in our paper (up to possible some small marginal differences due to non-determinism).
+and that should generate the results reported in our paper (up to possible some smallmarginal differences due to non-determinism).

 ## Using Custom Models